The parents' guide to secondary school: performance measures

 The destination of pupils at the end of Year 11 is a key performance measure, as it shows how well schools are doing in helping students take and achieve qualifications that allow them to continue their education.
 Possible destinations include school sixth forms, sixth form colleges, further education colleges, apprenticeships, employment and training.

-The latest results show that 91 per cent of students continue their education post-16, mostly in school sixth forms and further education colleges.
-Six per cent go on to do an apprenticeship.
-Only one per cent don’t proceed to any education, employment or training.
+The latest results show that 94% of students continue their education post-16, mostly in school sixth forms and further education colleges, or enter employment (mainly apprenticeships).

 Progress 8 and Attainment 8

 Progress 8 is a measure of the progress children make between the end of primary school and the end of secondary school.
 It’s designed to encourage good quality teaching across a broad curriculum.